The Addendum Sticker Car Dealer Scam

 How the Addendum Sticker Scam Works

-Outrageous mark-up on dealer added options – A spoiler added to a car will cost the dealer around $250 parts and labor.
+The outrageous mark-up on dealer-added options – A spoiler added to a car will cost the dealer around $250 in parts and labor.
 The dealer will then list the spoiler on the addendum sticker for $800-$1,250 or more.

-Fabric Protection, rust proofing and under coating - Dealers may charge anywhere from $400 to $1,500 for protection packages that are already completed by the factory and come standard with the car.
+Fabric Protection, rust proofing, and undercoating – Dealers may charge anywhere from $400 to $1,500 for protection packages that are already completed by the factory and come standard with the car.

 He’ll walk you around to the M.S.R.P.
 Sticker of the vehicle, point to the addendum sticker price, and quote that amount to you.

 After quoting the higher price to you, a skilled car salesman will quickly ask you another question to change the topic of the conversation.
 This misdirection keeps you from dwelling on the price of the car.